makelat/forward-nu-flux-fit/README.md

 # forward-nu-flux-fit

-Based on an initial template by Felix Kling (felix.kling@desy.de), the main code is developed and maintained by Toni Mäkelä (toni.makela@cern.ch).
+Developed and maintained by Toni Mäkelä (toni.makela@cern.ch).
-The provided physics results examples reproduce the work by FK, TM and Sebastian Trojanowski (sebastian.trojanowski@ncbj.gov.pl).
+The provided physics results examples reproduce the work by TM, Felix Kling (felix.kling@desy.de), and Sebastian Trojanowski (sebastian.trojanowski@ncbj.gov.pl).

 # installation requirements and usage
 The program is implemented into the notebook main.ipynb.
 The requirements are working installations of
-1) jupyter notebook
+- `jupyter notebook`
-2) python3
+- `python3`
 Once these are there, the usage is as simple as opening the notebook main.ipynb e.g. in your favorite webbrowser and pressing the "fast-forward" button ("restart and run all").

 # citations